-The VTE chairmen and members are volunteers who receive training and are experienced in hearing appeals.
-They come from a wide cross section of society.
-They are not paid but they may claim expenses and, where necessary, earnings lost due to their tribunal duties.
+The VTE chair and members are appointed by the Lord Chancellor.
+They are non paid and can claim expenses and, where necessary, earnings lost due to their approved tribunal duties.

 The VTE is supported in its work by the Valuation Tribunal Service.